 The President of Parliament shall inform the appropriate institutions of the European Communities accordingly.

-1. The Bureau shall draw up a first preliminary draft E of the estimates of Parliament on the basis of a report P prepared by the Secretary-General, and shall consult the committee responsible on the subject.
+The Bureau shall draw up a first preliminary draft of Estimates of the estimates of Parliament on the basis of a report pre- Parliament pared by the Secretary-General, and shall consult the committee responsible on the subject.